gatsbyjs/gatsby/docs/docs/plugins-themes-and-starters.md

 ### Differences in configurability

 Plugins and themes can expose options to make them configurable for users.
-How much can be configured by the user is sometimes referred to as an API surface (meaning a piece of the plugin or theme that a user of it can interact with to configure).
+There are different options for configuration like passing in options and shadowing files that make plugins and themes more powerful—but also more complicated—than starters.

 | Configuration         | Plugin | Theme | Starter |
 | --------------------- | ------ | ----- | ------- |